Internship-BVoc/Amazon-User-Review-Analysis-with-UI/README.md

 #### TO RUN ALL THESE CODE YOU HAVE TO INSTALL ALL MODULES IN REQUIREMENT.TXT

-### This is the flowchart showing how we have done the whole project step by step
+### This is the flowchart showing how we had done the whole project step by step

 ![](1.png)